lloyd094/Project-GW/Prophecies/Curated Info/The Locations of Guild Wars Prophecies.md

 #### Pockmark Flats

 At the southern end of the Eastern Frontier lies the Pockmark Flats.
-In the north lies the Pockmark Crystal - an exceedingly large crystal leftover from the Searing, embedded in the earth and surrounded by a moat of tar.
+In the north lies the Pockmark Crystal - an exceedingly large crystal leftover from the Searing, embedded in the earth, and surrounded by a moat of tar.
 The south holds testament to the destruction during the Searing, demonstrating an extensive stretch of ruins and broken architecture with uneven trials winding through the landscape.

 One such ruin was the Serenity Temple, known to once be the largest in Ascalon, dedicated to all five Tyrian gods.
 The priests and priestesses of the temple try their best to continue their worship and rituals, though the temple is now nearly indistinguishable from the surrounding rubble.